Last updated: September 2024

 Hashtags were removed by Pinterest but in 2024 it looks like they are back!
 If you want to include them, I recommend researching the best to use and have a max of 3-4 per pin description.

-Best Pinning Strategy for Businesses on Pinterest
+Best Pinning Strategy for Small Businesses on Pinterest

-It used to be recommended to share 10-20 pins a day.
+I see lots of experts recommend that people pin 10-30 pins a day.
 However, for so many people this is not feasible.

 To maximize your reach and engagement, try to avoid sharing the same URL more than once a day.